EntropyWorks/salt-openstack/README.md

+# Changes on the way!!

+I need to take what I have and move to the proper salt formula layout.
+I'm going to be working on a new branch called forumla.

 ### What's new ?

 Lots!
 This is how I am installing OpenStack in a multi host environment.
 At the moment this creates two classes of servers.